 - Before reading, I told the students that the book has a problem and they need to listen closely to see if they can solve the problem.
 Read students How Big Is a Foot?
 By Rolf Myller up to half-way through the book there are no page numbers in my edition).
 Stop on the page that asks “Why was the bed too small for the Queen?”
 Ask the students to individually reflect, then brainstorm answers in partners or groups.
 It is not necessary to share out as a class, you just want to create interest in the question so it can be referred to later in the lesson.

-- Give each student a large piece of construction paper (I prefer black so that it won’t match colors of post-its) and have a set of objects to use for measuring on each table (string, two sizes of post-its, base ten cubes, larger blocks, measuring bears, etc).
+- Give each student a large piece of construction paper (I prefer black so that it won’t match colors of Post-it® Note-sized templates) and have a set of objects to use for measuring on each table (string, two sizes of Post-it® Note-sized templates, base ten cubes, larger blocks, measuring bears, etc).
 Ask students to use any object that they wish to answer the question, “How big is your piece of paper?”
 Don’t clarify what you mean by big, just let them use their own way to determine big.

 - On chart paper in the room, ask each student to tell you how big their paper was and record each answer.
 There should be many different answers; see the chart below.
 Ask students to consider and then discuss – if we are all measuring equal objects (construction paper), why are all of our answers different?
 There should be a wealth of answers here, but students should discover that we have to define the attitribute that we are measuring and what attitribute will be measuring it.